 The adverse impact of the Pandemic was primarily operational in nature related to the complexities of ensuring staffing in those of our sites where the local authorities had imposed lockdowns.
-Client demand for our services remained robust despite the Pandemic, and our preliminary estimate of our revenues during the fourth quarter of the fiscal year ended June 30, 2020 ranges from \$97.0 million to \$100.0 million and the midpoint of that range which represents an increase of approximately 13% over our revenues for the same period in fiscal year 2019.
+Client demand for our services remained robust despite the Pandemic, and our revenues during the fourth quarter of the fiscal year ended June 30, 2020 were \$100.9 million which represents an increase of approximately 14.8% over our revenues for the same period in fiscal year 2019.
 The high level of client demand reflects the nature of our client base, where the Pandemic increased demand for customer support, and as a result, our client pricing remained stable, and in some cases, we were able to win client bonuses related to operational execution.

 From a financial perspective, the impact of the Pandemic manifested itself primarily in the form of hotel accommodation expenses in the Philippines, where we housed over 1,600 of our employees in hotels in close proximity to our sites during the period of enhanced quarantine that corresponded to a public transportation lockdown.
-By the end of May 2020, the period of enhanced quarantine ended and we incurred one-time expenses of approximately \$5.4 million (net of client reimbursements) for the quarter ended June 30, 2020, as compared to \$0.7 million in the quarter ended March 31, 2020, primarily in additional hotel- and per-diem-related expenses.
-Other than the one-time expenses discussed above, we do not expect the Pandemic to have a material adverse impact on our net loss for the quarter ended June 30, 2020.
+By the end of June 2020, the period of enhanced quarantine ended and we incurred total one-time expenses of approximately \$6.1 million (net of client reimbursements) for the fiscal year ended June 30, 2020, primarily in additional hotel- and per-diem-related expenses.
+Other than the one-time expenses discussed above, the Pandemic did not have a material adverse impact on our net loss for the year ended June 30, 2020.
 In light of the above considerations, the impact of the Pandemic on our liquidity and cash flows was manageable, given that we continued to access working capital financing through our various pre-existing lines of credit.
-In addition, through June 30, 2020, we have not observed any material adverse trends related to the Pandemic.